carlosjimenez88M/DataSciencePortfolio/README.md

 * NLP Dashboard: This Dashboard combines two lenguages (R and Python), and aimed are

-    + Text Classification (with fine-tuning a BERT model)
+    + Text Classification (with BERT fine-tuning model)
     + Model to questions and Answering
     + Text Mining and EDA
     + Dynamic Data Tables

-The key factors for this product are : AWS, Web Scraping, Data Visualization and Deep Learning tools.
+The **key factors for this product are** : AWS, Web Scraping, Data Visualization and Deep Learning tools.

 This is the Dashboard : [Salvador Dash](https://danieljimenez.shinyapps.io/salvador/)